-Page 1 of 2

-Strictly Confidential

-Note: Please do not interpret what is seen or heard; simply record the facts.
+Page 1 of 2 Strictly Confidential Note: Please do not interpret what is seen or heard; simply record the facts.
 After completing the form, pass it immediately to the Designated Teacher.

-Name of child.....
-DOB .....

 Name of staff member completing form.....

-Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed)
+Date......
+Place....... (of observed behaviour / discussion / report of abuse) Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed) Signed: Action/passed to

-Signed: \\\\\

-Action/passed to \\\\\